azhang6-nlp/NewsPulse_AI_Agent/readme.md

 > This project is a multi-agent personalized newsletter system using sequential, parallel, and loop agents, retrieval tools, long-term memory (SQLite + Chroma), daily planning, LLM-based evaluation, and structured A2A messaging to deliver customized AI/ML newsletters and adapt continuously from user feedback.

+# Sample Verification Output
+{"VerificationOutput": [{"sentence": "The latest AI advancements are democratizing coding through 'vibe coding' and enhancing developer experience with powerful models like Anthropic's Claude Opus 4.5, offering profound implications for healthcare insurance.", "uuid": "short_blurb", "accuracy_or_not": true, "modified_version": "The latest AI advancements are democratizing coding through 'vibe coding' and enhancing developer experience with powerful models like Anthropic's Claude Opus 4.5, offering profound implications for healthcare insurance.", "justification": "The statement accurately reflects the content from both provided references.
+The Times of India article discusses how 'vibe coding' democratizes tech for non-technical individuals, and the Anthropic article introduces Claude Opus 4.5 as an advanced AI model enhancing developer experience.
+The 'profound implications for healthcare insurance' is a valid synthesis of the information, especially considering the detailed business implications provided in the newsletter context, which were themselves verified."}]}